DSN-2024/DSN/README.md

 </p>

 ## Updates
+- 2025.8.29: We have uploaded a [Chinese XHS post](https://github.com/JailbreakBench/artifacts/tree/main/attack-artifacts/DSN) about this work.
+Welcome to Like, Share, and Comments!
 - 2025.5.16: 🎉 Our paper has been accepted by ACL 2025 Findings.
 See you in Vienna!
 - 2024.11.7: 🎉 Our attack has been archived by [JailbreakBench Artifacts](https://github.com/JailbreakBench/artifacts/tree/main/attack-artifacts/DSN) and obtained the 1-st rank within the white-box model attack.
 Congratulations!
 - 2024.11.6:  Refine the _update_ids function, to support llama-2 conv_template within different `transformers` and `fschat` version.
 For more details please refer to Section B.1.1 of our paper